StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Good to know:**

-**How do I know which documents deletion period applies to?**
+**How do I know which documents are affected in my company?**
 Check the description in your Business profile.
-It tells whether all or only completed documents are affected.
+It tells whether all documents or only completed ones are affected.

 **What happens to the pending signatures if a document gets deleted?**
 Let's say the deletion period expires before all recipients have signed the document.
 In that case, pending signature invitations will be automatically cancelled. `Learn more`_